forenoo/Forenoo/README.md

 ---

-## ⚙️ Technologies and tools that I have worked with
+## ⚙️ Technology and tools that I have worked with

 <table>
     <tr>